neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The code above does the following:

 - Imports the `useChat` hook by `ai` SDK to manage the conversation between the user and the chatbot.
-It simplifies the management of conversation between the user and the chatbot.
+It simplifies the management of the conversation between the user and the chatbot.
 By default, it posts to the `/api/chat` endpoint to obtain responses from the chatbot.
 - Exports a React component that returns a form containing an `<input>` element to allow users to enter their query.
 - Creates a conversation UI looping over the set of messages (managed by the AI SDK).